Gail Davies: Early life and career

 Gail Davies was born in Broken Bow, Oklahoma, United States. on June 5, 1948.
 Her father was a popular country singer in the 1940s, performing in and around the Texas/Oklahoma region and occasionally appearing on The Louisiana Hayride.
 Although born in the South, Gail grew up in Washington, where her mother remarried.
 Gail's last name was changed when she and her two brothers were adopted by their stepfather, Darby Davies.
 After graduating from high school, Gail moved to Los Angeles and married a jazz musician.
 She briefly sang jazz, but quit after they divorced.
 She was later hired as a session singer at A&M Records, working with such iconic artists as Neil Young, Hoyt Axton, and Glen Campbell.
 She was able to sit in on a John Lennon session, produced by Phil Spector, and was befriended by songwriter Joni Mitchell.
 (Gail would later have a country hit single on a song of Joni Mitchells' entitled "You Turn Me On I'm A Radio.")
 It was Mitchell's recording engineer, Henry Lewy, who taught Gail how to produce records.
 She was invited to tour Europe with Frank Zappa, but turned the offer down to work with country artist Roger Miller, making her television debut as his singing partner on The Merv Griffin Show.

-Encouraged by her older brother, Ron Davies, (he is best known for having written "It Ain't Easy" for David Bowie and "Long Hard Climb" for Helen Reddy), Gail soon began writing songs.
+Encouraged by her older brother, Ron Davies, (who is best known for having written "It Ain't Easy" for David Bowie and "Long Hard Climb" for Helen Reddy), Gail soon began writing songs.
 She moved to Nashville, Tennessee, in 1976 and signed with EMI Publishing as a staff songwriter.
 One of her earliest compositions, "Bucket to the South", became a hit for Ava Barber.
 It was also recorded by Lynn Anderson and Mitzi Gaynor, and became a standard on the Grand Ole Opry for country singer Wilma Lee Cooper.
 However, Davies was determined to prove she was a singer, herself.
 She signed with CBS/Lifesong Records in 1978 and released a self-titled album that scored three top-20 hit singles.
 Another of her original compositions, an introspective song entitled "Someone Is Looking for Someone Like You", was the album's highest-charting single, reaching number seven in Cashbox and number 11 on the Billboard chart.
-This song has since been translated into seven languages and recorded by such internationally known artists as Nana Mouskouri, Susan McCann, Iona and Andy, George Hamilton IV, and The Country Gentlemen.
+This song has since been translated into seven languages and recorded by such internationally known artists as Nana Mouskouri, Susan McCann, Iona and Andy, George Hamilton IV, and bluegrass legends The Country Gentlemen.